Air Guadeloupe

-Air Guadeloupe was a small French international airline with its head office in Les Abymes, Guadeloupe, France.
+Air Guadeloupe was a small French international airline with its head office in Les Abymes, Guadeloupe.
 At one time, it was on the property of Le Raizet Airport.
 Later it was located in the Immeuble Le Caducet.

 Company history

 The small airline was founded on 21 May 1970 as Société Antillaise de Transport Aérien, SATA to soon become known as Air Guadeloupe.
 Operations began in 1994 and the CEO was Francois Paneole.
 In 2000 it was merged with Air Martinique, Air Saint Barthélémy, and Air Saint Martin to form Air Caraïbes.

 Destinations

 Air Guadeloupe Dornier 228 seen at Princess Juliana Airport in 1999.